huntersman/kthena/docs/proposal/network-topology.md

 - `matchPolicy`: The label key used to match pods.
 - `networkTopology`: The network topology of a subGroup.

+This YAML specifies that the PodGroup requires six pods to be deployed together, and all six pods must be scheduled on nodes with a maximum network topology distance of 2.
+Among these, the six pods are divided into two subGroups of three based on the value of the `volcano.sh/task-subgroup-id` label, and each group must be strictly scheduled on nodes with a network topology distance of 1.

+**Note:** You can refer to [network topology](https://volcano.sh/en/docs/network_topology_aware_scheduling/) know more about network topology details.

 `ModelServing` provides a `GangPolicy`, which determines the minimum number of replicas expected for a role.
 Based on this configuration, we can create `podGroup`.

 ```yaml